sealingtech/DCWS_DATALOCKER_PARTITION_TOOL_Template/README.md

 - Simply **copy your files** into:
 - **SHB_Deploy (H:)** → Store **SHB deployment files**.
 - **DCWS_Deploy (I:)** → Store **DCWS deployment files**.
+- Import the HAT ISO into the directory that you will be running the script from.

 ### **Step 2: Run the Partitioning Script**
 1. Insert the **USB drive** into your computer.